,

 At St. Philip's CE Primary School, we strive to ensure that all pupils are equipped with the skills needed to be fluent in all aspects of English.

-Communication lies at the heart of our Curriculum and success relies upon being fluent in speaking, listening, reading and writing.
+Communication is an important part of our curriculum and success relies upon being fluent in speaking, listening, reading and writing.

 We want to prepare our pupils for the next stage of their education by ensuring they can read, write and communicate with confidence for a variety of purposes and audiences, whilst developing their own individual flair and opinions.
 We strive for our pupils to leave St. Philip’s as avid readers, who can read fluently and are able to express preferences and opinions about the texts they choose.
 We want them to read for pleasure, having had access to a wide range of genres and authors, making informed choices about their favourites.
 Reading and writing go hand in hand and at St. Philip's we adopt a read to write approach to the curriculum.
 Lesson sequences ensure that prior knowledge is built upon and pupils are immersed in a range of genres where writing for a purpose engages and ignites their passion.
 We strive that all pupils leave St. Philip's with a secure knowledge of spelling and grammar and understanding of how to edit writing and to write effectively for a range of purposes.